mechanicworld/mechanicworld/README.md

 ### I'm Oğuz DEMİR

-- :fire: Working on a project with  ASP.NET Core & EFCore & React & MSSQL as a Software Developer
+- :fire:  🔭 I’m currently working on to become a Full-Stack developer with MERN stack

-- 🔭 I’m currently working on to become a Full-Stack developer with MERN stack
+-

 ---